Earning Academic Credit for Internships

 - Make sure your internship is a minimum of 10 hours per week, totaling 120 hours worked.

-- All internships taken for credit in the College of Liberal Arts are required to have the information submitted by the student through GoldPass powered by Handshake.
+- All internships taken for credit in the College of Liberal Arts are required to have the information submitted by the student through Handshake.
 View the directions for how to request an experience.
 You will need information such as your supervisor’s first and last name, email address and a list of responsibilities to complete the experience form.

-Requesting an experience through GoldPASS will prompt your Internship site supervisor and the course instructor to approve the internship experience.
+Requesting an experience through Handshake will prompt your Internship site supervisor and the course instructor to approve the internship experience.
 Once your internship has been approved, your course instructor will contact you with a permission number to enroll.